 We are not, currently.
 We spend a lot of time at our home in Maine in the summer so we have not thought about joining one at this time, but you never know down the road.

 What has your experience been so far with schools in Greenwich?

 We just started Pippa this year in the 2’s program at First Presbyterian Nursery School in Greenwich.
 We could not be happier with the program there.
 The nursery school came very highly recommended to us and has far exceeded any expectations we had.
 I have heard nothing but great things about the public schools in Greenwich and often it is cited as why a lot of families choose to move to Greenwich.

 Do you or your spouse commute to the city?
 What has your experience been with the commute from Greenwich to NYC?

-Neither of us commute right now but I did for six years.
+Neither of us commutes right now but I did for six years.
 The commute to NYC is not bad from Greenwich.
-I took the 6:02 am express train for years, which was about a 50 minute train ride.
-There are several express trains during peak travel but even the non express trains takes less than an hour to get from Greenwich to NYC.
+I took the 6:02 am express train for years, which was about a 50-minute train ride.
+There are several express trains during peak travel but even the non-express trains take less than an hour to get from Greenwich to NYC.
 I parked at the Greenwich train station across the street from L’Escale restaurant and it was super easy.
 There you do not need a parking permit but can pay daily.